xecrets/xecrets-licensing/docs/Xecrets.Licensing.Abstractions.ILicenseCandidates.md

 ## ILicenseCandidates Interface

-Methods to determine what might be a license, and to deterimine if in fact a candidate
+Methods to determine what might be a license.
+It is only a heuristic, and not a guarante, typically implemented by
-is a license.
+length and pattern matching what could be a JWT license token, but not necessarily a valid one.

 ```csharp
 public interface ILicenseCandidates